BumboBlast/godot-chess-engine/README.md

     [x] piees now keep track of what space they were on before being legally moved [] added a score card (keeps track of move order) [] make rook movement (during castling) lerp
+    [] make it so you actually have to click the piece [] right now you can click anywhere and hold down LMB until you hover a piece

     [x] make sure castling checks for all legality
         [x] castling checks if a rook is there
         [x] castling checks castling_rights boolean
-        [x] castling now checks if a rook or a king has ever moved
+        [x] castling now checks if a rook or a king has ever moved [x] only consider castling for the correct color [x] cant castle through or out of check

     [x]  capturing works
         [x] turns work
         [x] pieces leave board when captured
         [x] captures only opposite color
-        [] only consider castling for the correct color [] cant castle through or out of check

     ----
     right now place_piece (mostly) physically moves the sprite, and is located in baord (called in piece) logical_move legally moves the piece , and is located in rules (called in piece)